POLICY PLAN

 • Develop new saleable products to be made in the Lumen Mundi community-based workshop.

 • Attract a physiotherapist or a physiotherapist in training, either from Ghana or from the Netherlands or Belgium.
+(Though we still operate in a code orange area.)

 • Develop a plan for building some houses near the school, where the children will be able to live in small groups, either during school weeks or full time.